You’ve been pushing to do more testing at your organization.

 The basics: Defining A/B, MVT, and fractional factorial

 Marketers often use the term ‘A/B testing’ to refer to marketing experimentation in general.
 But there are multiple different ways to structure your experiments.
 A/B testing is just one of them.

-Let’s look at a few: A/B testing, A/B/n testing, multivariate (MVT), and factorial design.
+Let’s look at a few: A/B testing, A/B/n testing, full factorial or multivariate (MVT), and fractional factorial design.

 In an A/B test, you are testing your original page / experience (A) against a single variation (B) to see which will result in a higher conversion rate.
 Variation B might feature a multitude of changes (i.e. a ‘cluster’) of changes, or an isolated change.

 In an A/B/n test, you are testing more than two variations of a page at once.
 “N” refers to the number of versions being tested, anywhere from two versions to the “nth” version.

 With full factorial or multivariate testing, you are testing each, individual change, isolated one against another, by mixing and matching every possible combination available.